databricks-industry-solutions/x12-edi-parser/README.md

 ### 837i and 837p sample data in Spark

 > [!NOTE]
 > The recommended parsing path has been updated to be more effecient.
-You can still reference the old path in [this](https://github.com/databricks-industry-solutions/x12-edi-parser/commit/544f48e3cb9ebcf01027adb0867a3a2d6c0e768c) commit.
+You can still reference the previous approach in [this](https://github.com/databricks-industry-solutions/x12-edi-parser/commit/544f48e3cb9ebcf01027adb0867a3a2d6c0e768c) commit.

 ```python